 “Indeed, your grace,” Llarimar said.
 “I believe that her grace, the Goddess Blushweaver is approaching.”

 “Good,” Lightsong said, throwing another pebble.
 He hit this time.
-Of course, the urns were arranged only a few feet from his seats.
+Of course, the urns were arranged only a few feet from his seat.
 “I should like someone for whom to show off.”

-He sat on the green of the courtyard, a cool breeze blowing, his pavilion set up just inside the gates.
-He could actually see the wall beyond, the one that kept him from looking out at the city proper.
-It was a rather depressing view.
+He sat on the green of the courtyard, a cool breeze blowing, his pavilion set up just inside the Court’s gates.
+He could see the wall blocking wall, the one that kept him from looking out at the city proper.
+With the wall in the way, it was a rather depressing view.

 If they’re going to lock us in here, he thought, they could at least give us the courtesy of a decent view out.